1. Home

 Monitoring system output

-It's exciting to see your solar panels generate thousands of watt-hours on a sunny afternoon, so naturally, most people want a way to monitor their renewable energy system’s performance.
+It's exciting to see your solar panels generate thousands of watt-hours on a sunny afternoon, so naturally, most people want to monitor their renewable energy system’s performance.
 Today, most solar energy system monitoring is done by the inverter.

-With a modern solar inverter, you can typically view how much energy your solar panels are producing at any given time through a mobile app or website.
+With a modern solar inverter, you can typically view how much energy your solar panels are producing at any time through a mobile app or website.
 In the Palmetto App, users can see precise reports of solar watt-hour production alongside energy bill savings.

 If things aren’t working as they should in your solar energy system, many inverters operate ongoing system performance checks to alert you of issues.
-You can also use your solar inverter’s performance tracking to periodically verify that all components are working and generating the amount of electricity expected.
+You can also use your solar inverter’s performance tracking to periodically verify all components are working and generating the amount of electricity expected.

 Communicating with the utility grid